 - What you can do tomorrow to enable more of this good thing

-- What ways you or others contribute to this good thing
+- Finding ways you or others contribute to this good thing

-Alternately, one can keep a gratitude journal, write a gratitude letter or a say a simple thank-you to our friends and family.
+Alternately, one can keep a gratitude journal, write a gratitude letter, or say a simple thank-you to our friends and family.

 Remember to say thank you-TED Talk by Laura Trice

-Gratitude may not be easy in the face of problems and trials.
+It is not easy to feel grateful in the face of problems and trials.
 But we need to make an effort to find something that is good in our lives.
 Our health, our family. the food and shelter we have.
 Renowned cinematographer Louie Schwartzberg says “Cultivate gratitude as if it is the first day and the last of your life.
 Begin by opening your eyes…”